 Secretary of State appointed members are appointed for two- and three-year terms.
 When those terms finish the vacant places will be promoted locally and applications invited from the public.

-Meets every four months.
+Meets every three months.
 The next few scheduled meetings are:

 - 14th March 2023